UNIVERSITY STUDENT APARTMENTS

 For help with any campus provided telephone service problems, contact the Campus Help Desk at 801.581.4000.
 For additional information at University Student Apartments Voice & Data Services.

 Residents may transfer from one apartment to another subject to an approval process which includes but is not limited to the following conditions:

 - The resident must submit a transfer application and pay a non-refundable $100.00 transfer fee ($25.00 is due when submitting the transfer application and $75.00 when accepting the apartment transfer assignment.)

 - The transfer request will be subject to the waiting list and occupancy policy.

-- The resident must have lived at Student Apartments for at least six (6) months or pay additional fees.
+- The resident must have lived at Student Apartments for at least six (6) months.